JLSecOps/JLcyberfortress/projects/network-security-audit/Cybersecurity incident report network traffic analysis.md

 **When the Problem was First Reported:**

-* The issue was first reported when clients were unable to access the website and received the error message "destination port unreachable."
+* The issue was first reported when clients could not access the website and received the error message "destination port unreachable."

 **Scenario, Events, and Symptoms:**